rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 I also had some other more minor, but long-running, gripes with tmux.

-1. The tmux-ressurect plugin is great, but it occasionally struggles to restart windows running an instance of Vim.
+1. The tmux-resurrect plugin is great, but it occasionally struggles to restart windows running an instance of Vim.
-Moreover, shutting down tmux sessions with Vim instances active has a tendancy to create floating swap files.
+Moreover, shutting down tmux sessions with Vim instances active has a tendency to create floating swap files.
 2. I had many unresolved issues getting colours to show up properly inside a tmux session.
 When colours work, everything is great.
 But when colours don't work, life becomes hell trying to resolve this.